Skyscanner/backpack-android/CONTRIBUTING.md

   AndroidLayout(R.layout.my_layout, modifier)
 ```

-In a case you have multiple sections for the component, you need to specify the name of each story in the annotation:
+In case you have multiple sections for the component, you need to specify the name of each story in the annotation:

 ```kotlin
 @ComposeStory("Story name") // note this name will also be used for the screenshot